maitag/littleBigInt/README.md

 ### Creating BigInts
 ```
-// from Integer
+// from Integers

 var a:BigInt = 5;
 var b = BigInt.fromInt(5);

-// from String
+// from Strings

+// default is decimal notation
 var a:BigInt = "127";
-var b = BigInt.fromString("127"); // decimal
+var b = BigInt.fromString("127");

 // or use a prefix to define numberformat
 var a:BigInt = "0x ffff 0000";   // hexadecimal